bcm-uga/hadaca3_framework/README.md

 * Sc_concat in preprocess have a warning 'should be sample-normalized' but this is not appearing in the code.
 * how to deal with function such as sc_cluster in Fs that requiere a specific pp.
 * deal with global feature selection ?
 It seems it's only to select rows present in all datasets.

+Nextflow :
+* Finalize pipeline A
+* add the dictionnary of current method (pp,fs) to access information such as... shortname and dependances and other parameters
+* change output of file depending to have the real name instead of the path;
+* include ref in rna and met unit.